Armenia–Israel relations: Armenian genocide recognition

-In 2001, when he was Foreign Minister of Israel, Shimon Peres called the Armenian genocide "meaningless."
-In response, Israel Charny, executive director of the Institute on the Holocaust and Genocide in Jerusalem, wrote:" It seems that because of your wishes to advance very important relations with Turkey, you have been prepared to circumvent the subject of the Armenian genocide in 1915–1920 ... it may be that in your broad perspective of the needs of the state of Israel, it is your obligation to circumvent and desist from bringing up the subject with Turkey."
+In 2001, when he was Israeli foreign minister, Shimon Peres called the Armenian genocide "meaningless."
+In response, Israel Charny, executive director of the Institute on the Holocaust and Genocide in Jerusalem, wrote: "It seems that because of your wishes to advance very important relations with Turkey, you have been prepared to circumvent the subject of the Armenian genocide in 1915–1920 ... it may be that in your broad perspective of the needs of the state of Israel, it is your obligation to circumvent and desist from bringing up the subject with Turkey, but, as a Jew and an Israeli, I am ashamed of the extent to which you have now entered into the range of actual denial of the Armenian genocide, comparable to denials of the Holocaust."

 In 2008, Yosef Shagal, an Azerbaijani-born former Israeli parliamentarian from Yisrael Beiteinu said in an interview with an Azerbaijani news outlet: "I find it is deeply offensive, and even blasphemous to compare the Holocaust of European Jewry during the Second World War with the mass extermination of the Armenian people during the First World War.
 Jews were killed because they were Jews ...
 [With Armenians] the picture is principally different - seeking to establish the state and national independence, Turkish Armenians sided with the Russian Empire, which was at war with Turkey".

-Israeli President Reuven Rivlin visited the Armenian Patriarchate of Jerusalem on May 9, 2016.
+Israeli president Reuven Rivlin visited the Armenian Patriarchate of Jerusalem on May 9, 2016.
 Concluding his speech he said, that "the Armenians were massacred in 1915.
 My parents remember thousands of Armenian migrants finding asylum at the Armenian Church.
 No one in Israel denies that an entire nation was massacred."

-On August 1, 2016, the Knesset Committee on Education, Culture and Sports recognized the Armenian genocide.
-The Committee Chairman, Yakov Margi said: "It is our moral obligation to recognize the Holocaust of the Armenian nation."
+On 1 August 2016, the Knesset Committee on Education, Culture and Sports recognized the Armenian genocide.
+The committee chairman, Yakov Margi said: "It is our moral obligation to recognize the Holocaust of the Armenian nation."

 According to Marc David Baer, Israeli genocide denial has been facilitated by Turkish Jews.
 He claims that, "promoting themselves as loyal subjects of the sultan, Ottoman Jewish leaders sided with Sultan Abdülhamid II against Armenians, who became their common enemy."
 Today, the main Jewish leaders in Turkey—chief rabbis David Asseo and Ishak Haleva, and former Jewish community president Bensiyon Pinto—oppose recognition of the Armenian genocide.

+On 26 August 2025, Prime Minister Benjamin Netanyahu revealed in a podcast that he personally recognizes the Armenian genocide, the first time the Israeli leader has done so.